NicolasArthurDev/NicolasArthurDev/README.md

 ## About Me

 Hi!
-My name is Nicolas Arthur Raulino Oliveira, I’m a developer based in Florianópolis, Brazil, currently working as a **Systems Validation Analyst at Jtech (Veolia)** and pursuing a degree in **System Analysis and Development** at IFSC.
+My name is Nicolas Arthur, I’m a developer based in Florianópolis, Brazil, currently working as a **Systems Validation Analyst at Jtech (Veolia)** and pursuing a degree in **System Analysis and Development** at IFSC.

 With a strong foundation in **Java**, **Python**, **PostgreSQL**, and **JavaScript**, I build solutions that combine automation, AI, and full-stack development.
 I thrive on transforming complex problems into clean, scalable systems, with recent focus on **LLMs**, **NLP**, and **agent-based architectures**.